 - No annual fee.

 - 0% Intro APR for 15 months from account opening on purchases, then a variable APR of 14.99 - 23.74%.

 - No minimum to redeem for cash back.
 Cash Back rewards do not expire as long as your account is open.

 Chase Freedom Unlimited® Bonus

-That gives you a maximum earning of 20,000 bonus Chase Ultimate Rewards® points.
-If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $250 to $300 in value when redeemed for travel through Chase Ultimate Rewards.
+That gives you a maximum earning of 62,000 bonus Chase Ultimate Rewards® points (20,000 points + up to 42,000 bonus points on grocery purchases).
+If you transfer these points to a premium Chase card, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that's worth an estimated $775 to $930 in value when redeemed for travel through Chase Ultimate Rewards.